last updated: 14 Sep 2023

 Postgraduates and staff

 may borrow more than 15 books at a time, at the librarian's discretion.
 The inter-site loan scheme allows books to be borrowed from other participating UHI libraries.
-Postgraduates and staff may also take advantage of inter-library loan to secure resources the university doesn't have already, detailed below.
+Postgraduates and staff may also take advantage of inter-library loans to secure resources the university doesn't have already, as detailed below.

 Auditing students